mentalisttraceur/python-with/README.rst

   If it made a big difference in code clarity or correness, I would be reticent to consider this a sufficient reason by itself, but it is a factor worth considering.

+* To aid portability of code to Python implementations that do not support getting a traceback object for the exception being handled, passing ``None`` as ``traceback`` to ``__exit__`` helps writing code that portably follows "progressive enhancement" or "graceful degradation" practices: tracebacks are properly used where possible, but ignored where not.

+  This matches the behavior of `MicroPython <https://micropython.org>`_ and `Transcrypt <https://transcrypt.org>`_, two implementations of Python which support ``with`` but don't support traceback objects, so this suggests that it is a reasonable choice.

+  This is **not** always the wisest choice: some features and behavior are relied on for security, correctness, or debugging, and in those cases the inability to fulfill the contract of an interface must not be silently hidden.

+  Because of this, the "no traceback" variant is "opt-in": if you're using it, you deliberately included it into your project, or a dependency of yours did.